Perangelot/Perangelot.github.io/content/posts/install emacs on windows.md

 ```

 This code snippet makes sure that issuing a command in `msys2` which
-happens to have the same name as a windows command won't cause
+happens to have the same name as a Windows command won't cause
 problems.
 Lastly, we want to make sure that `msys2` is recognized by
 Windows.
 We do that by setting a so-called `PATH` variable.
 With that,
 we just tell Windows to look for executables in that path.
 This way,